 Simulation is a realistic replication of a clinical situation that is developed, administered, and evaluated by simulation faculty and clinical experts.
-Simulation provides a safe environment where didactic knowledge can be applied using simulation mannequins that mimic human life.
-Scenarios are developed to emulate content-relevant situations and enhance student learning of key concepts.
+Simulation provides a safe environment where didactic knowledge can be applied using

 The Simulation Center (Center) and sim faculty are used to enhance student learning in the laboratory setting.
-Simulated patient care experiences are designed to help the student develop the requisite clinical judgment, problem-solving, and decision-making skills necessary to be successful both on an evolved NCLEX exam and as a nurse.
+Simulated patient care experiences are designed to help the student develop the requisite clinical judgment, problemsolving, and decision-making skills necessary to be successful both on an evolved NCLEX exam and as a nurse.
 The Center is designed to mimic environmental factors that students would find in the clinical setting, making for a realistic and authentic learning experience.
 As with most other learning experiences in the program, students are required to prepare for this activity prior to attending.
 Faculty will conduct debriefing sessions post-simulation which will allow the student time for self-analysis of their performance and reflect on their thinking during the exercise, as well as provide an opportunity for faculty to provide feedback.